Kezia-Neema/Aircraft_recommendation/README.md

     - Incident Types: Analyze common causes of incidents and accidents to identify patterns or frequent issues.

 3. **Data Visualization and Insights**
-    - Interactive Dashboard: Create an interactive dashboard using a tool like Plotly Dash or Power BI, allowing users to explore accident data by aircraft model, year, manufacturer, and other filters.
+    - Interactive Dashboard
     - Visualizations:
-        - Bar charts showing accident frequency by aircraft model and manufacturer.
+        - Bar charts showing incident frequency by Engine type
         - Line graphs depicting trends in accident rates over time.
-        - Heatmaps or bubble charts illustrating the severity and types of incidents.
-4. Business Recommendations
+4. **Business Recommendations**
     - Based on the analysis, we will formulate three concrete business recommendations for the head of the new aviation division